wsbespalov/surepatchv2/README.md

 # Build
 You can build your own executable "surepatch" file with pyinstaller.
-This module already included into project requirements.txt file, so, just download source code and execute "build" script from build_scripts folder or use the next command from project folder:
+This module already included into project requirements.txt file, so, you should install python3, download source code and execute "build" script from build_scripts folder or use the next command from project folder:
 ```sh
 pip3 install -r requirements.txt
 ```